mattlianje/etl4py/README.md

 **Powerful, whiteboard-style ETL**

-A lightweight, zero-dependency library for writing beautiful ✨🍰, type-safe data flows in Python 3.7+ ... from your local-dev, to massive multicore clusters.
+A lightweight, zero-dependency library for writing beautiful ✨🍰, type-safe data flows in Python 3.7+ ... with **_any_** framework - from your local-dev, to massive multicore clusters.

 ## Features
 - Type-safe pipelines with full mypy support